crossbridge-community/crossbridge-swc-liquidfun/liquidfun/crossbridge/README.md

 ## TODO

 * Expose as much part of the API as possible.
-* Create Flash specific Draw wrapper (flash.display.Shape).
+* Create Flash specific b2Draw wrapper (flash.display.Shape).
+* Create Flash specific b2Log wrapper (trace).
 * Cover all classes with unit tests.
 * Improve TestBed with all CPP like examples.